 Because of their long lifecycle, LiFePO4 batteries are popular for applications requiring consistent and reliable power output over time.
 These batteries lose capacity slower than other lithium-ion batteries, which helps preserve their performance over time.
 They also have a lower operating voltage, which means less internal resistance and faster charge/discharge speeds.

 LiFePO4 batteries are thermally and chemically stable, making them less prone to exploding or catching fire.
 LFP has one-sixth the heat output of nickel-rich NMC.
 Because the Co-O bond in LiFePO4 batteries is stronger, oxygen atoms are released more slowly if the battery is short-circuited or overheated.
 Furthermore, because fully charged cells contain no lithium, they are highly resistant to oxygen loss compared to the exothermic reactions seen in other lithium cells.

 LiFePO4 batteries are approximately 50% lighter than lithium manganese oxide batteries.
 They weigh up to 70% less than lead-acid batteries.
-When a LiFePO4 battery is used in a vehicle, it consumes less gas and allows for greater maneuverability.
-They’re also small and compact, which means they’ll take up less space on your scooter, boat, RV, or industrial application.
+When a LiFePO4 battery is used in a vehicle, it consumes less gas and allows for greater manoeuvrability.
+They’re also small and compact, so they’ll take up less space on your scooter, boat, RV, or industrial application.